autonordev/tools/website/docs_gaffer/tutorial/our-first-project.md

    which applies some sensible defaults, like enabling HttpService, setting default lighting, and also setting the root `$className` to `DataModel`.
 2. With Gaffer trees, any 'node' that doesn't have a `$className` or `$path` will have its className set to the node's key.
+   - While Rojo does do this for services and other well-known singletons (like StarterPlayerScripts), Gaffer is more exhaustive and will add a `$className` for all instances.
+This can include things like `BlurEffect`s.
+   - Heads up though, unclassified nodes that have children are not inferred by Gaffer, and Rojo will usually assume these are folders.
 3. When a node is set to a string, Gaffer assumes we want that node to reference to that path.
 So Gaffer will transform it for us.

 If we pop open our project's `.project.json` file and prettify it, we'll see a valid Rojo project file: